 Step Main question Criteria Step 1 Identification of the engineering problem Is the problem an engineering problem? a) Does solving the problem require in-depth fundamental and specialised engineering knowledge?
-Step 2 Establishment of the What is the nature of the problem? b) III-posed, under or over specified and requires identification and refinement. level of complexity of the initial problem state Does the problem have one or more of the characteristics b, c and d? c) High-level and includes component parts or sub-problems.
-Sidie d) Unfamiliar or involves infrequently encountered issues.
-Step 3 Complexity of the What is encountered in the solution process? e) Are not obvious and require originality or analysis based on fundamentals. problem path from the initial state Do the solutions have one or more of the characteristics e, f, g and h? f) Fall outside the scope of standards and codes. the milial state g) Require information from a variety of sources that are complex, abstract or incomplete.
+Step 2 Establishment of the What is the nature of the problem? b) Ill-posed, under or over specified and requires identification and refinement. level of complexity of the initial problem state Does the problem have one or more of the characteristics b, c and d? c) High-level and includes component parts or sub-problems.
+Sidle d) Unfamiliar or involves infrequently encountered issues.
+Step 3 Complexity of the What is encountered in the solution process? e) Are not obvious and require originality or analysis based on fundamentals. problem path from Do the solutions have one or f) Fall outside the scope of standards and codes. the initial state more of the characteristics e, f, g and h? g) Require information from a variety of sources that are complex, abstract or incomplete.